 Strategy:

-- Be familiar with anatomy and physiology.
+- Deepen your knowledge of anatomy and physiology.

 Ordered Response Questions